 Most storm chasers come from other states.
 Consequently, if something goes wrong with your roof after installation, they won’t be around to fix it.
 With a local roofing company, you know they will physically be there to help if anything goes wrong down the line.

-Do they utilize any subcontractors?
+Does the roofing contractor utilize any subcontractors?

 Subcontracting is not evil, but it’s not great either.
 A business is only as good as its workers.
 If your roofer uses whatever crew they can find, how can they guarantee quality work?
 Their work is inconsistent, and the crew often is untrained in proper installation procedures.